Trans North Georgia (TNGA)

 - Hotels, hostels, and lodging can be found in Dillard, Helen, Mulbery Gap, and Dalton.

-- It’s recommended for a stop and stay at Mulberry Gap Mountain Bike Getaway; they have multiple lodging options including camping for $15-18, or cabins for $85 and up (including dinner and breakfast).
+- It’s recommended for a stop and stay at Mulberry Gap; they have multiple lodging options including camping or cabins (as well as dinner and breakfast).
 They also have a store on site with a great craft beer selection, trail food, and bikepacking necessities such as Chamois Butter and stove fuel.

 - There are several small stores en route.
 If you are OK with the typical convenience store selection, it is possible to subsist from these resupply points, if timed properly.